 Other memorable blog names for me are:

 7 Ways to Choose a Blog Name for Your Mom Blog

 1. Use Unrelated Words

-People feel that a blog name needs to encompass everything that a blog is about or stands for.
+People feel that blog names need to encompass everything that a blog is about or stands for.

 That’s not the case.